LiamBindle/sequence/docs/std.md

 ### HJSON
 HJSON is an extension of JSON that is less prone to syntax errors and adds functionality such as comments, multiline strings, trailing commas, and unquoted strings.
 You can read more about HJSON [here](https://hjson.github.io/).
-These methods require that VirtualMachine was installed with HJSON support (i.e., `pip install 'collagen[hjson]'`).
+These methods require that Collagen was installed with HJSON support (i.e., `pip install 'collagen[hjson]'`).
-::: collagen.standard
+::: collagen
     handler: collagen
     options:
         imports: